History of rent control in England and Wales: Scope of regulation

 The Rent Act 1965 introduced three major innovations.
 Firstly, except for furnished lettings, it was the first time that a new long-term flexible approach had been brought to the old problem of rent control.
-It substituted the rent-fixing formula of earlier legislation with independent rent regulation by Rent Officers.
-This introduced the normal valuation principles into the assessment of a fair rent (section 68 in the Rent Act 1965 and Section 70 in the consolidated Rent Act 1977) by requiring that regard should specifically be had to the age, character, locality and state of repair of the dwelling.
+It substituted the rent-fixing formula of earlier legislation with independent rent regulation by rent officers.
+This introduced the normal valuation principles into the assessment of a fair rent (section 68 in the Rent Act 1965 and section 70 in the consolidated Rent Act 1977) by requiring that regard should specifically be had to the age, character, locality and state of repair of the dwelling.
 Personal circumstances were to be disregarded as were improvements carried out voluntarily by, and any disrepair or defects attributable to, the tenant or a predecessor in title.
 A most fundamental concept was introduced whereby it had to be assumed that the number of persons seeking to become tenants of similar dwelling houses in the locality on the terms (other than those relating to rent) of the regulated tenancy was not substantially greater than the number of such dwelling-houses in the locality that were available for letting on such terms.
-This requirement to assume a roughly balanced market was described by commentators as the "scarcity factor", (words that did not appear in the Act).
-There was an automatic rent review (but only if applied for) at three-yearly intervals (reduced to two-yearly intervals in the 1980 Housing Act).
+This requirement to assume a roughly balanced market was described by commentators as the "scarcity factor", (words that did not appear in the act).
+There was an automatic rent review (but only if applied for) at three-yearly intervals (reduced to two-yearly intervals in the Housing Act 1980).

-Secondly, it instituted rent registration, schemes for the appointment of Rent Officers and a nationwide Rent Officer Service.
-Rent Officers were required, in accordance with specified procedures, upon application to determine and register fair rents.
-Objections to the rents determined by Rent Officers by either landlords or tenants were to be passed to a network of rent assessment committees with appellate jurisdiction.
-Rent Officers appointed as "statutory officers" therefore had a quasi-judicial function.
+Secondly, it instituted rent registration, schemes for the appointment of rent officers and a nationwide Rent Officer Service.
+Rent officers were required, in accordance with specified procedures, upon application to determine and register fair rents.
+Objections to the rents determined by rent officers by either landlords or tenants were to be passed to a network of rent assessment committees with appellate jurisdiction.
+Rent officers appointed as "statutory officers" therefore had a quasi-judicial function.
 As a tribunal of first instance they had the same duty as the former furnished rent tribunals to determine their own jurisdiction to act upon an application.
-Appeals against such decisions as to jurisdiction were to be considered by the County Court.
+Appeals against such decisions as to jurisdiction were to be considered by a county court.

-Thirdly, the Act made it an offence for any person unlawfully (i.e. without a court order) to evict a tenant or to harass with the intention of persuading the tenant to move out or to forego any rights in respect of the premises.
+Thirdly, the act made it an offence for any person unlawfully (i.e. without a court order) to evict a tenant or to harass with the intention of persuading the tenant to move out or to forego any rights in respect of the premises.
 The offences applied irrespective of the dwelling's rateable value and service occupiers and other licensees whose licence was still in existence were also protected.